intelagense/howdy/README.md

 ## Usage (TBD)

 ## Contributing
 We welcome contributions to this project!
-If you have an idea for a new feature or have found a bug, please [open an issue (LINK HERE)].
+If you have an idea for a new feature or have found a bug, please [open an issue](https://github.com/intelagense/howdy/issues).
 If you'd like to contribute code, please create a pull request.

 ## License (TBD)